 Cogito Program

-Meyokumin School is delighted to offer Punjabi Language and Culture classes to students at our school.
+Meyokumin School is delighted to offer Punjabi Language and Culture to students.
 In the Cogito Program, students may join the Punjabi Culture and Language lunch hour class in Grade 2 or 3.
-Starting in Grade 4, Cogito students may register for Punjabi Language classes which occur during instructional time as well as one lunch hour class per week.
+Beginning in Grade 4, Cogito students have to option to register for Punjabi Language classes that are integrated into the regular instructional day, supplemented by one lunch hour class per week.

 KINDERGARTEN 'MEETINGS FOR SUCCESS'